 Rich Payne on Chemical Engineering to Full Time Network Marketer

 Rich Payne was a Chemical Engineer working 60 to 80+ hour weeks.
 He realized he was working his life away when he discovered MLM.
-Here’s his story.
+Here is his story in our exclusive interview.

 Thank you so much for taking time to do this interview, Rich!
 You have quite an interesting story I want to learn more about.
 So, let’s get started!

 You were born and raised in Trinidad & Tobago.
 What was childhood like for you, what did you want to be when you grew up, and what did your parents do for a living?